pratyush-prateek/simple-go-job-scheduler/README.md

 - Decouple the REST service from the scheduler for scaling service and scheduler independently.
 - Introduce some sort of state management/peristence for jobs.
 - Change job execution to some sort of data ingestion/web crawler based job.
+- Currently, all jobs are executed immediately.
+Support following job types:
+    - One time scheduled jobs
+    - Periodic jobs given number of times